derme302/unity-car/README.md

 If you would like to add something feel free to do so!

-The project is currently under the MIT Licence (MIT)
+The project is currently under the MIT License (MIT)

 ## Support or Contact
 Having trouble getting the car demo?
 Either try me ([@derme302](https://twitter.com/derme302)) or [@barlo695](https://twitter.com/barlo695) on Twitter.